astral-sh/ty/docs/reference/editor-settings.md

 # Editor settings

-The editor settings supported by ty's language server, as well as the settings specific to [ty's VS Code extension](https://github.com/astral-sh/ty-vscode/).
+The editor settings supported by ty's language server, as well as the settings specific to [ty's VS Code extension][ty-vscode].

-## `python.ty.disableLanguageServices`
+## `disableLanguageServices`

 Whether to disable the language services for the ty language server like code completion, hover, go to definition, etc.